Welcome to the website of the Statistical Machine Learning group at ETH Zurich!

 We are a group of curious minds from different parts of the world who study exciting questions in the intersection of statistics and machine learning.
 On a high level, we like to develop theoretical understanding for methodological advancements and vice versa.

-Most projects in our group revolve around overparameterized models in high dimensions (linear or neural networks).
+Most projects in our group revolve around (robust and fair) generalization of overparameterized models in high dimensions (linear or neural networks).
 Please have a look at our recent papers to get a better sense for our research interests.
 For example, we currently study the effects of inductive bias on interpolating models for standard and robust generalization, semi-supervised learning and memorization in the context of worst-group accuracy, and work on developing interpretable models that simultaneously learn high-level concepts.